-When you’re finished tilling, return the old mulch to the vegetable or garden plot.
+Return the old mulch to the vegetable or garden plot when you’re finished tilling.
 This entire process can be completed well ahead of the actual planting period.
 Remove the mulch from the area where you are transplanting plants or sowing seeds when the time comes.

 Weeds won’t be able to sprout with your mulch in situ, causing you more hassle than you’d like.

 What if the mulch has decomposed too much?